Caraluzzi's Bethel Market original location on Greenwood Avenue - Circa 1949

 In 2005 Tony Jr. successfully transitioned the management to the third generation.
 A rarity in family business.
 The business operates under the direction of Mark Caraluzzi as President and CEO and is comprised of two other members of the third generation: Jennifer Caraluzzi Dimyan and Steve Caraluzzi, who hold executive positions and play key roles in running the company.
 Another third generation family member, Matt works up front in the Bethel store and shines in his customer service.
 Members of the second generation Tony Jr. and Bob are snow birds but still enjoy a coffee up front in Bethel once in a while and say hello to old friends and customers.

 In October 2008, the family opened their third supermarket in Newtown, Connecticut.
 The Caraluzzi’s Newtown Market took over a space formerly occupied by Grand Union.
-The new market includes new elements such as a full-service butcher case, expanded cheese department, Wi-Fi Café and much more.
+The market includes elements such as a full-service butcher case, expanded cheese department, Wi-Fi Café and much more.

 In 2017, Caraluzzi's Wine and Spirits opened a second location in Danbury, CT.
 Caraluzzi's Wine & Spirits Danbury Fairgrounds superstore offers the same product, service, and expertise as our flagship store.